 - You will be prompted to enter your PGP passphrase.
 Enter your PGP passphrase and click Sign and Send

 To sign all outgoing mail by default, go through the following steps:

-- Click on the toggle button under Sign outgoing mail by default
+- Go to Settings > Encryption and click on the toggle button under Sign outgoing mail by default